Diversity, Equity, and Inclusion and Racial Justice

 - ensure that majority members of our community are truly engaged in this work;

-- understand the history, context, and lived experiences in the Bowdoin community of those who are not white, as well as those who are marginalized in other ways;
+- understand the history, context, and lived experiences of all members of the Bowdoin community including those who have been historically not well or not represented on campus, as well as those who are marginalized in other ways;

 - build a shared understanding of the issues of race and nature of racism, and of the challenges facing those of marginalized identities more generally; and